 Brow makeup is easy enough to find at any drug store or cosmetic store.
 When buying eyebrow makeup, stay away from powders.
 Powders can easily get into the eyes and the lungs.

 Wax and pencil eyebrow makeup is generally safe.
 Apply it carefully and be sure not to poke your eye!
 Wax and pencil makeup will also stay on longer than powder.
 Buying natural is always best, but it can be expensive.
 If you opt for the cheaper stuff, replace it more often.

 As for eyelash tint, this can be easily replaced with mascara.
 Lucky for you, all different colors of mascara exist: brown, dark brown, black, black with hints of blue.
 There’s no limit!

 Mascara is a much safer alternative to eyelash tinting.
 However, it is important to thoroughly wash the makeup off your face every night.
 Otherwise, the makeup collects bacteria and can lead to eye and skin infections.

-With eye makeup, including eyeliner, it’s safest to replace the products every four months.
-Sometimes even a little sooner for non-natural products (about every 2 months).
+With eye makeup, including eyeliner, it’s safest to replace the products every three months.
+Sometimes even a little sooner for non-natural products (about every two months).